 The salaries of golfers, footballers, cricketers, movie stars, Wall Street financiers and corporate chiefs are rather immoral, especially when you think about the recent rapid increase in the number of poor in the world due to rising energy and food costs.

-According to Bloomberg, the top football players recently earned in salary and endorsements:
+According to Bloomberg (source has disappeared), the top football players recently earned in salary and endorsements:

 1. Ronaldinho €23.0 million

 In US dollars, Ronaldinho is getting around $30 million — for kicking a ball around a grassy field.
 That's about $14,400 per hour, assuming that he does around 40 hours of 'work' per week (training, playing football and smiling for cameras) and doesn't take a holiday.
 Not bad.

 Meanwhile, the $2-per-day-poor are earning 33 cents per hour, assuming they 'work' the same number of hours per week.
 Unrealistic comparison I know, but there's something very wrong with this.

 In Bart's $11m scientology d'oh-nation [in News, no longer available], we read about one of the voice talents in The Simpson's, the popular TV show.